 Silo may be the world’s first zero-waste restaurant, but thankfully others are catching up.
 Whether the restaurant turns heads and reaps a steady footfall in a pocket of London already saturated with vegan and plastic-free eateries is yet to be seen.
 For now, Brighton’s loss is London’s gain, and we welcome Silo with open arms.

-Silo is opening in October 2019
+Silo is opening on 5 November 2019

 |What||Silo restaurant, Hackney Wick|